 - Don’t worry if a child prefers to use their fingers rather than a pacifier.

 - There is no need to take the pacifier away before 3 years old.

 Often, the baby is simply seeking comfort, and that comfort comes from sucking.
-Paired with a solid cuddle session, the comforts provided by a pacifier extends to parents, who experience a little calm and quiet — right up until the thing must be taken away.
+The comforts provided by a baby pacifier extends to parents, who experience a little calm and quiet — right up until the thing must be taken away.
 And it will eventually have to be taken away.